Mary Esther, Florida

 Mary Esther is a city in Okaloosa County, Florida, United States.
-The population was 3,851 at the 2010 census.
-It is part of the Fort Walton Beach–Crestview–Destin Metropolitan Statistical Area.
+It is part of the Crestview–Fort Walton Beach–Destin, Florida Metropolitan Statistical Area.
+The population was 3,982 at the 2020 US census, up from 3,851 at the 2010 census.

 Etymology

-Mary Esther gets its name from its first postmaster, John Newton, who named it for his daughters.
+Mary Esther gets its name from its first postmaster, John Newton, who named it for both of his daughters.